 SERVICE-LEARNING – A METHOD OF CONNECTING LEARNING WITH SOCIAL ENGAGEMENT

-Service-learning originates from American civic education, i.e. from education for democratic action and active citizenship and it is based on the idea that students acquire a democratic way of thinking and acting through social learning and civic engagement.
-Service-learning as a method of learning and teaching in the United States is often practiced in both schools and universities.
+Service-learning (S-L) originates from American civic education, ie education for democratic action and active citizenship (Civic Education), and is based on the idea that students through social learning and civic engagement acquire a democratic way of thinking and acting.
+Socially useful learning as a method of learning and teaching in the United States is often practiced in both schools and universities.
 It is based on combining theoretical teaching content with practical work for the common good.
-In service-learning projects, pupils / students need to deal with the needs of their city need, their districts or the society as a whole and thus contribute to the common good.
+In service-learning projects, pupils / students deal with the needs of their city, their city district or society as a whole and thus contribute to the common good.
 Projects can be implemented in the social, cultural and political areas as well as in the field of nature and environmental protection.

-Topics of service-learning in the field of nature and environmental protection – education for environment and sustainable development
+Topics of service-learning in the field of nature and environmental protection – environmental education and sustainable development.

-You can see more about the mentioned programs on the page Office for service – learning for the environment and sustainable development in Split.
+You can see more about the mentioned programs on the page Service – learning and the Office for service – learning for the environment and sustainable development in Split.